Pizzahawaiii/PizzaWorldBuffs/README.md

 /wb version           Show current PizzaWorldBuffs version
 ```

+## Update

+To update to the latest version, delete your `<WoW>/Interface/AddOns/PizzaWorldBuffs` folder and follow the [installation steps](#install) again.

+If updating to the latest version causes any issues, delete `<WoW>/WTF/Account/<Account>/<Server>/<Character>/SavedVariables/PizzaWorldBuffs.lua` and restart WoW.
+If the problems persist, please [create an issue](https://github.com/Pizzahawaiii/PizzaWorldBuffs/issues/new).

 ## How it Works

 PizzaWorldBuffs constantly communicates with every other player who's also using the addon.
 If you're in Stormwind or Orgrimmar while the dragonslayer buff is triggered, the addon starts tracking its cooldown and constantly shares that information with all other players in the background so everyone can see the timer, even if they didn't witness the buff being triggered themselves.
 This implicates that if nobody using the addon witnesses the buff being triggered, nobody will get a timer for that specific buff.
 Therefore, the more players are using the addon the better, as it increases the likelihood of someone with the addon witnessing the buff.